Aiven-Open/klaw-docs/docs/Concepts/metastore.md

 # Metastore data

-The Klaw metastore holds important audit and governance data related to the management and governance of your Kafka ecosystem.
+The Klaw metastore holds important audit and governance data related to the management and governance of your Apache Kafka ecosystem.
 This data includes Topic, Schema, ACL, and Connector requests and audit trails.

 By default, Klaw will use [H2](https://www.h2database.com/html/main.html) as the metastore; this